michaellaszlo/cursor-maintenance/README.md

 A vexing question comes up when you're building a formatted input field that lets the user freely move a cursor.
 After some user editing, the text is reformatted by the input field.
-Now where should the cursor appear?
+Where should the cursor appear after reformatting?
 That is the problem of cursor maintenance.

 I have posted a [detailed introduction]() to cursor maintenance on my website.
 It's a complicated problem with fuzzy criteria.
 You can